-South Sudan has more than 65 tribes speaking different languages and dialects.
+South Sudan is home to more than 65 different peoples speaking different languages and dialects.
 There may be over 100 languages used among them.

 The Dinka tribe speaks a language called Jieng.
 They have a Bible, but it’s not complete.
 The Bible has never been completely translated into Jieng.

 Thousands of years since the first manuscripts and hundreds of years since Gutenberg, 57% of the world’s active languages still do not have a complete Bible translation.